 Deja View: A blog ran by Disney animator Andreas Deja.
 Dedicated mostly to classic Disney, particularly the work of Disney's Nine Old Men.
 See it here.

 Duck Walk: A website with observations of old cartoons.
 See it here.

 Inkwell Images: A classic cartoon DVD company founded by animator and historian Ray Pointer, its main claim to fame being its Out of the Inkwell collections.
 You can find it here.

 Jerry Beck's Cartoon Research: A classic cartoon website run by animation historian and Cartoon Brew founder Jerry Beck.
 Also has a section where you can aquire thousands of rare, but unrestored cartoons on research DVDs—but not for cheap!
 See it here.

-John K Stuff: A controversial blog (not surprising; John Kricfalusi is a very polarising cartoonist), but chock full of info and frame grabs on old cartoons and comics all the same.
+John K. Stuff: A controversial and subjective blog (not surprising; John Kricfalusi is a very polarising cartoonist), but chock full of info and frame grabs on old cartoons and comics all the same.
 See it here.

 Mayerson On Animation: An ideal blog for fans of Classic Disney.
 See it here.

 Micheal Barrier.Com: An acclaimed animation historian's website, full of rare historial stuff and interesting observations of old and new cartoons.
 See it here.

 Shane Gline's Cartoon Retro: Another classic cartoon dedicated blog.
 See it here.

 The Blackwing Diaries: A blog made by a Cal Arts animator, with, take a guess, stuff centered on old cartoons.
 See it here.